El jefe de jefes Marcos Arturo Beltran Leyva

 The cartel's assets include:

-Dominance over drug and other illegal activities at airports in Mexico, Monterrey, Toluca, Cancún, and Acapulco;
+Hegemony over drug and other illegal activities at airports in Mexico, Monterrey, Toluca, Cancún, and Acapulco;

 Hotels and restaurants, constructed to launder money, in Cancún, Acapulco, Cozumel, and other resorts;